Adapted from a video by Tim Dodd the Everyday Astronaut. Web version by Andy Law.

 The Merlin is pretty darn efficient, achieving 282 seconds of impulse at sea level and 311 seconds in a vacuum.
 But the Raptor is even more efficient, currently achieving 325 seconds at sea level and close to 350 seconds in a vacuum!

 A lot of this performance is due to the chamber pressure inside the main combustion chamber.
 The higher the chamber pressure, the more potential the rocket has to turn that high pressure into higher thrust and better efficiency too.

-But at the end of the day there is one metric where Merlin currently out performs the Raptor, that’s thrust to weight ratio.
-The Merlin will be hard to beat because it has the highest thrust to weight ratio of any liquid fueled rocket engine ever!
+But at the end of the day there is one metric where Merlin currently out performs the Raptor, and that’s thrust to weight ratio.
+The Merlin will be hard to beat because it has the highest thrust to weight ratio of any liquid-fueled rocket engine ever!

 The Merlin engine has a nutty thrust to weight ratio of around 200:1 while the Raptor currently is around 107:1 but increasing to 130:1 and again, Elon thinks they can get it to match the Merlin someday.